Catamorphisms

 | Node(x,l,r) -> x + (sum l) + (sum r)

-a line like x + y + z
+a line like x + y + z.
+We just add three values together. foldBack is exactly that

-always works like recursion.
-That is why cata
+behaviour. foldBack always works like recursion.
+That is why cata is always

 have seen.

-case only contains a single non-recursive datum.
-That means the fold
+The Node case only contains a single non-recursive datum.
+That means the fold function only

 sees an accumulator so far and all the current non-recursive elements.
 For our specified binary